Python is a widely used high-level programming language. It is also one of the most popular and flexible server-side languages.

 2. Click Environment Variables to open the overview screen.

-Alternatively, select the variable and click the Edit button.
+5. Select the Path variable and click Edit.
+This opens the Edit Environment Variable window.

-5. Click OK to save the changes.
-If the command prompt is open, restart it for the following step.
+8. Click OK to save the changes.
+If the command prompt is open, restart it to ensure the changes take effect.

-Step 5: Verify Python Was Installed on Windows
+Step 5: Verify Python Is Installed on Windows

-The first way to verify that Python was installed successfully is through the command line.
+The first way to verify that Python is installed successfully is through the command line.
 Open the command prompt and run the following command:

 python --version

 The second way is to use the GUI to verify the Python installation.
-Follow the steps below to run the Python interpreter or IDLE:
+Follow the steps below to run the Python's Integrated Development and Learning Environment or IDLE:

-1. Navigate to the directory where Python was installed on the system.
+1. Navigate to the folder where Python is.

 3. The interpreter opens the command prompt and shows the following window:

-To verify whether PIP was installed, enter the following command in the command prompt:
+pip is Python's package manager used to install and manage additional libraries and dependencies.
+To verify whether pip is on the system, enter the following command in the command prompt:

 pip --version

-If it was installed successfully, you should see the PIP version number, the executable path, and the Python version:
+If it is installed successfully, the command prompt shows the pip version number, the executable path, and the Python version.

 Step 7: Install virtualenv (Optional)